 This is a self funded topic

 Brunel offers a number of funding options to research students that help cover the cost of their tuition fees, contribute to living expenses or both.
 See more information here: https://www.brunel.ac.uk/research/Research-degrees/Research-degree-funding.
 The UK Government is also offering Doctoral Student Loans for eligible students, and there is some funding available through the Research Councils.
 Many of our international students benefit from funding provided by their governments or employers.
 Brunel alumni enjoy tuition fee discounts of 15%.

 Meet the Supervisor(s)

 Dr Norris is a researcher in behaviour change and health psychology, exploring evidence synthesis of behaviour change interventions, as well as development and assessment of physical activity, smoking cessation and digital interventions.
-Dr Norris is also an advocate for Open Science, interested in designing behaviour change interventions to facilitate Open Science behaviours in researchers.
 Before joining Brunel, Dr Norris was a Research Fellow at the Centre for Behaviour Change at University College London working on the Human Behaviour-Change Project

 : synthesising published literature on behaviour change using machine learning and Artificial Intelligence.
 Dr Norris' PhD tested Virtual Field Trips as physically active lesson interventions for primary-school children.

 Dr Norris is a Fellow of the Higher Education Academy (FHEA).
-She is Co-Chair of the European Health Psychology Society’s Open Science Special Interest Group and Conference Organiser of the Behavioural Science and Public Health Network.
+She is Co-Chair of the European Health Psychology Society’s Open Science Special Interest Group.
 Emma sits on the Editorial Board for BMC Public Health

 & Cogent Psychology